 If you must give your loved one a deeply temperamental plant like a lemon tree for Christmas, at least pop a bottle of relaxing bubble-bath, or gin, in the pot as well, because they will need to keep their anxiety levels down somehow.

-Yes I am surprised that Laura didn’t also include a vineyard starter pack in her recommendations…….personally I loathe any present that requires you to do something, i.e. assemble it, read the instructions (or worst of all, lose weight to fit into it), so a lemon tree does sound a highly dubious treat, although I can see it could be quite a good retirement present – i.e. it would suppress any yearning to return to a 10 hour working day, as it would seem that it’s care would amply fill these hours.
+Yes I’m surprised Laura didn’t also include a vineyard starter pack in her recommendations…….personally I loathe any present that requires you to do something, i.e. assemble it, read the instructions (or worst of all, lose weight to fit it), so a lemon tree does sound a highly dubious treat.

-I suggest instead we go for something that avoids the lemon tree’s scope for bitter disappointment, but is just as rewarding.
-You can get two of the best winter flowering clematis, the dappled russet ‘Freckles’ and the pure white ‘Jingle Bells’ for £12.98 from Parker’s Bulbs.
-They are fully hardy, have no known pests, grow almost anywhere and hardly ever need pruning.
+I suggest instead we go for something that avoids the lemon tree’s scope for disappointment, but is just as rewarding.
+Winter flowering clematis, such as the dappled russet ‘Freckles’ or the pure white ‘Jingle Bells’ make a fabulous gift (shop around, they’re in short supply in 2020).
+They’re fully hardy, have no known pests, grow almost anywhere and hardly ever need pruning.

-As for husbands – I know mine would dearly love to get me ‘A Beginners Guide to Housework’ but we both know something funky from ChiveUK or just plain gold ingots, will make for a much happier Christmas all round.[jetpack_subscription_form title=”The3Growbags” subscribe_text=”If you’d like to keep up to date with the3growbags gardening chit-chat just pop your email address in here” subscribe_button=”and click!”]
+As for husbands – mine would dearly love to get me ‘A Beginners Guide to Housework’ but we both know something funky from ChiveUK or just plain gold ingots, will make for a much happier Christmas all round 🙂

 NB If you’d like more gardening chit-chat from the3growbags just enter your email address here and we’ll send you a new post every Saturday morning